Friday, November 10, 2017

 I spent several days challenging the cuisine-side of my brain for additions/cooking times to the beans.

-Then I had a revelation: Just get rid of the beans!
-Just use rice!
+Then, I had a culinary revelation: Just get rid of the beans!
+Use rice!

 Enter Uncle Ben's Ready Rice.
-Instead of opening up a can of beans -- open up a packet of this rice!
+Instead of opening up a can of beans -- I opened up a packet of this miracle product!

 |I love this product.
 It comes in many flavors, including plain.|

-So, instead of the beans, I simply substituted this easy wild rice and added some chopped kale, onion and butter.
-Delicious.
+So, instead of the beans, I simply substituted this easy wild rice and added some chopped kale, onion, butter and Parmesan cheese.
+Delicious!
+I now add two packets of this rice.
+One is Long Grain.
+The other is Original.

-But don't stop there.
-Once, I also added a jar of drained mushrooms along with the rice-kale-onion mixture.
-Once, I added baby fingerlings, cut razor thin, along with the rice and kale.
+But, don't stop there.
+Once, I also added a jar of drained mushrooms along with the rice-kale-onion-cheese mixture.
+Once, I added baby fingerlings, cut razor-thin so they would bake tender, along with the rice and kale.
 This is one recipe where you can get creative.
 Artichoke hearts?
 Why not?
 Spinach?
 Of course!

 |Here I used rice, kale and thinly-sliced purple potatoes.|

 It is important to liberally season the underside of the chicken thighs.
-I like a bit of dried, crushed thyme.
-Bell's seasoning.
-Especially Cavender's all-purpose Greek seasoning which is pretty much available is most American grocery stores.
+I always add a bit of dried, crushed thyme to any chicken recipe!
+Bell's seasoning is the BEST!
+If not available, use your favorite poultry seasoning.

 - 3-4 chicken thighs, bone-in, skin-on OR two chicken-leg quarters